lino-framework/welfare/docs/ref/aids.rst

 Social aids
 ===========

 ..
-Building this document requires the lino_welfare.projects.docs
+Building this document requires the lino_welfare.projects.std
     database to be populated.

 .. module:: welfare.aids